USC First Year Friendly Courses – Spring 2026 (updated October 15, 2025)

 Introduction to ethics by the example of environmental ethics, exploring the role of humans as moral agents with regard to other living beings, the whole planet or its biosphere, and future generations.
 Through cases studies and to understand implicit assumptions and theoretical problems of standpoints taken by stakeholders in the debate.

-USC GE Category Equivalency: CATEGORY B: Humanistic Inquiry
+USC Credit Equivalency: CATEGORY B: Humanistic Inquiry

 PL/PO 2003 - POLITICAL PHILOSOPHY 4 credits